OB/GYN Billing Services in Missouri

 Why Missouri OB/GYN Practices Need Specialized Billing

 OB/GYN billing itself is complex.
 Obstetric billing uses global maternity codes (59400 vaginal, 59510 cesarean, 59610 VBAC) that bundle antepartum visits, delivery, and postpartum care.
 But high-risk antepartum visits, complications, and procedures outside the global package can be billed separately with the right documentation.
 Gynecologic billing covers office procedures (colposcopy, endometrial biopsy), surgery (hysterectomy, laparoscopy), and preventive care.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving ob/gyn practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving ob/gyn practices from Kansas City to Lee's Summit and across Missouri.

 Missouri Payer Challenges for OB/GYN